Eastern Washington vs. Idaho Prediction, Game Preview: FCS Spring Football

 The Wandlers have to take advantage of a lost Eagles start with a good first half.

-The 2019 team head coach Paul Petrino does not have a ton of big talent who is struggling with his consistency, but there are more quarterback options ready to make a push for the passing game that need to be improved.
-There are enough decent receivers to demand more, and can be a genuine, live defense.
+The 2019 team head coach Paul Petrino doesn’t have a ton of big-time talent who struggles with his consistency, but has more quarterback options ready to make a push for a better game that needs to be improved.
+There are just enough decent receivers to demand more, and can be a genuine, live defense.

 What is going to happen